-Inside: Learn how to build a robust, meaningful Autism IEP, including goals, accommodations and even a sample.
+Inside: Learn how to build a robust, meaningful autism IEP, including goals, accommodations, and even a sample IEP.

-The goals and supports and services that are in an IEP should be based on what the child needs, not a diagnosis or IEP eligibility category.
+The goals, supports, and services that are in an IEP should be based on what the child needs, not a diagnosis or IEP eligibility category.

 IEP for Autism

 Every child in the same eligibility category should not be receiving exactly the same thing.
-A common stereotype for autistics is that they all have hyperfixations.
+For example, a common stereotype for autistics is that they all have hyperfixations.
 But, they do not.

-But, now, reluctantly, I’m going to do so.
-The reason I have not addressed an Autism IEP specifically, before, is because, as Stephen Shore said it:
+But now, reluctantly, I’m going to do so.
+The reason I have not addressed an Autism IEP specifically before is because, as Stephen Shore said,

 If you’ve seen one child with autism…